c-werdel/payalert_bot/README.md

-# Weekly Pay_ALert slack_bot using Python and AWS Services
+# Weekly Pay_Alert slack_bot using Python and AWS Services

 ## A pay notification bot for Slack using Lambda and AWS Services